GATB/bcalm/README.md

 # Welcome

+BCALM is a bioinformatics software for constructing the de Bruijn graph of sequencing data.

-This is a port of BCALM using the GATB library.
-Under development.
+More precisely, this repository is the next version of the BCALM software (original code: https://github.com/Malfoy/bcalm) using the GATB library.
+It is under development.

 # Installation